robertvunabandi/bp-web-basics/README.md

 ---

 Now, use your imagination to do even more tricks using CSS.
 You can literally do anything!
+Try the following:

+**ACTIONABLE:** Add another HTML page to this website and create a link to it back and forth.

+**ACTIONABLE:** Add some shadow.
+You have the `text-shadow` and `box-shadow` properties to mess around with.

+**ACTIONABLE:** Animate the page using `transition` and other CSS selectors (such as the `:hover` or `:focus` selector).

+**ACTIONABLE:** Add some padding and margin here and there.
+Is there anything you notice about margins and paddings?

 ## **BONUS:** Get Even Dirtier!